justinfagnani/html-include-element/README.md

 ### Consistent styling

 iframes completely isolate the styles of content document from those of the host document.
-This means that the iframe approach has two completely different styling modes: fully isolated, or abslutely no isolation.
+This means that the iframe approach has two completely different styling modes: fully isolated, or absolutely no isolation.
 Neither is desirable, and the styling behavior will change based on CSP, cross-origin documents, or whether script is enabled.

 This web component requires JavaScript, like all web components, but the styling behavior is consistent.